-Riders hit the streets on MLK Day for ‘Wheels Up, Guns Down’
+Riders hit streets on MLK Day for ‘Wheels Up, Guns Down’

-MIAMI GARDENS, FLA.
-(WSVN) - Dozens of motorbike and all-terrain vehicle riders took to the streets of South Florida for “Wheels Up, Guns Down,” an illegal and and dangerous Martin Luther King Jr. Day tradition.
+MIAMI (WSVN) - Dozens of motorbike and all-terrain vehicle riders took to the streets of South Florida for “Wheels Up, Guns Down,” an illegal and and dangerous Martin Luther King Jr. Day tradition.

 Riders could be seen traveling through the streets of Miami-Dade and Broward counties, bobbing and weaving through traffic.
 Aerial cameras even captured some of them going into oncoming traffic.